kofm/sommit-dashboard/README.md

--   Points: Each point corresponds to a unique agronomic case-scenario defined by crop, environment, management, and GHG fluxes, and the Sommit index.
+-   Points: Each point corresponds to a unique agronomic case-scenario defined by crop, environment, management, and GHG fluxes, and the Σommit index.
 -   Distance between points: A greater distance between points indicates higher variability or difference in the considered variables.
--   Colour coding: Points are colour-coded based on their rating provided by the Sommit index, allowing for quick comparative analysis.
+-   Colour coding: Points are colour-coded based on their rating provided by the Σommit index, allowing for quick comparative analysis.

 This visualisation is designed as visual comparison tool of the